-Tears are produced glands around the eye and are washed across the eye towards the nose.
-They drain from the eye though two small openings called the upper and lower puncta, which are located at the inside corner of the upper and lower eyelids near the noise.
+Tears are produced by glands around the eye and are washed across the eye towards the nose.
+They drain from the eye though two small openings called the upper and lower puncta, which are located at the inside corner of the upper and lower eyelids near the nose.
 The tears then move through a passage called the canaliculus and into the lacrimal sac.
-From the sac, the tears then drop the down the tear duct, called the nasolacrimal duct, and drain into the back of the noise and throat.
+From the sac, the tears then drop the down the tear duct, called the nasolacrimal duct, and drain into the back of the nose and throat.
 That is why your nose runs when you cry.

 EXCESSIVE TEARING MAY OCCUR FROM THE FOLLOWING:

 HOW IS THE CAUSE OF EXCESSIVE TEARING DETERMINED?

 A thorough eye examination by an eye care worker is necessary to determine the cause of excessive tearing.
 He or she may also:

 HOW IS EXCESSIVE TEARING TREATED?

 Once your ophthalmologist determines the cause, treatment may include one or more of the following: